PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-08 12:06:25
+Last updated: 2024-04-08 12:07:01
-Random Quote: So you do have a plan?
-Yeah, Mr. White!
-Yeah, science! - Jesse Pinkman
+Random Quote: No more half-measures, Walter. - Mike Ehrmantraut